 - (1) Data on the Units located in the same building or developments as the assisted Unit.
 The BHA will not consider the rent amount on any unit at the premises where a lease is in effect for five (5) years or more.
 However, the BHA will consider the owner's rent setting policies for these units when determining a whether rent increase is reasonable.
-For example, existing HCV tenants may not exceed the rents charged to unassisted tenants in comparable units who have been at the property for approximately the same amount of time.

-- (2) Data from the Rent Roll database
+For example, existing HCV tenants may not exceed the rents charged to unassisted tenants in comparable units who have been at the property for approximately the same amount of time. - (2) Data from GoSection8.

-- (3) Data from the Newspaper Database